NH 'Cat Fight:

-Not everyone in New Hampshire uses conservation land for painting and jogging.
+Not everyone in New Hampshire uses conservation land for photography and jogging.
 If our conservation land is going to start being run like a members only club, perhaps its time the people reassess their role in our state’s managed lands.
-The truth is, prior to all this bobcat nonsense, I as well as hundreds of other NH residents held these organizations in high regard not only for their commitment to the land, but for their unbiased approach in doing so.
+The truth is, prior to all this bobcat nonsense, I as well as hundreds of other NH residents held these organizations in high regard not only for their commitment to the land, but for their neutral approach in doing so.
 Apparently things have changed, and while I think some were banking on their “non-consumptive” demographic to continue donating to them, I think many of these organizations are going to find that their stance on this subject might have been slightly premature.
 I’ll also add that most trappers stand to lose nothing by these organizations posting their land – trappers require written landowner permission permits to trap wild species, and we’ve been getting the “short end of that stick” on conservation land for many years now.

 Its important to remember that conservation is not preservation.
 If you want to be a preservation organization, market yourself as such.
 Conservation from an ethics standpoint is defined as “Conservation of biodiversity, environment, and natural resources, including protection and management.”
 The management of our natural resources has been successful through the North American Model of Wildlife Management.
 Guarding natural resources from being touched by anyone or anything is a far cry from managing that resource, while opening the door for others to enjoy.
 The proposed bobcat season falls under these management guidelines.